Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     Variables should be defined and overridden in the Ansible inventory locations of the repository as shown in the following example and **not** in the Ansible plays and roles defaults.
 See https://docs.ansible.com/ansible/2.9/user_guide/playbooks_best_practices.html#content-organization for directory layouts for inventory.

-    **WARNING** Never place sensitive information such as passwords in the git repository.
+    > **WARNING:** Never place sensitive information such as passwords in the Git repository.

     The following example shows how to add a vars.yml file containing site-specific configuration values to the `Application` group variable location.